Short-term rental host reviewing a payout breakdown with platform fee percentages and commission calculations on a laptop in a modern home office

 Frequently Asked Questions

-Commission is a per-booking percentage retained by the platform or agent that facilitated the reservation.
-A management fee is an ongoing percentage charged by a property manager for operating the rental.
-In practice, many property managers charge a commission-style fee that is calculated per booking rather than as a flat monthly rate.
+Commission is a per-booking percentage retained by the platform or agent that secured the reservation.
+A management fee is the ongoing charge a property manager earns for operating the rental — covering guest communication, cleaning coordination, and maintenance oversight.
+In practice, most property managers structure their fee as a commission-style percentage of each booking, so the terms are often used interchangeably.